 - Risk of seizure.
 Authorities may now seize the entire pool of assets that Ava Labs maintains for the Avalanche Bridge, now that the nature of its contents have been exposed.

-North Korea and Rogue Nuclear Weapons
+North Korea and Illegal Nuclear Weapons

 Blue Marble.
 Red Marble.